-area B).
-Finally, the cells in the central parts of the cheeks of the grain are round or polygonal and become highly extended with starch (Fig. 1, area A).
-Bradbury et al. (1956) reported approximate sizes of 60 μm diameter for the sub-aleurone cells, 128-200 μm x 40-60 μm for the prismatic cells and 72-144 \times 69-120 μm for the central cells.
+In fact, studies of developing and mature grain show that the cells present in the starchy endosperm differentiate into three major types (which are illustrated in Figure 1) (Evers and Millar, 2002).
+Beneath the single layer of aleurone cells are two to three layers of proteinrich sub-aleurone cells and beneath these are elongated prismatic cells which radiate towards the centre of the grain (Figure 1, area B).
+Finally, the cells in the central parts of the cheeks of the grain are round or polygonal and become highly extended with starch (Figure 1, area A).
+Bradbury et al (1956) reported approximate sizes of 60 μm diameter for the subaleurone cells, 128-200 μm x 40-60 μm for the prismatic cells and 72-144 x 69-120 μm for the central cells.

-These differences in cell size and morphology are accompanied by differences in composition, resulting in radial and longitudinal gradients.
+These differences in cell size and morphology are accompanied by differences incomposition, resulting in radial and longitudinal gradients.

-1.2.
-Analysis of gradients by pearling and imaging
+74 1.2.
+Analysis of gradients by pearling and imaging.

 Two approaches have been taken to study gradients in developing and mature grain.
-Sections of grain tissue can be analysed by various imaging approaches, ranging from simple light microscopy of stained and fixed tissues with components visualised by staining or immunochemistry, to sophisticated chemical imaging such as Fourier Transform Infrared (FT-IR) microspectroscopy (Barron et al., 2005; Toole et al., 2009, 2014, 2011), Raman microspectroscopy (Phillipe et al., 2006; Toole et al., 2009), MALDI MSI (Fanuel et al., 2018), and Secondary Ion Mass Spectrometry (NanoSIMS) (Moore et al., 2016).
-In general, these approaches are more readily applied to developing tissues than to mature grain, due to the ease of sectioning and the lower content of starch.
+75 Sections of grain tissue can be analysed by various imaging approaches, ranging from 76 simple light microscopy of stained and fixed tissues with components visualised by staining 77 78 or immunochemistry, to sophisticated chemical imaging such as Fourier Transform Infrared 79 (FT-IR) microspectroscopy (Barron et al., 2005; Toole et al., 2009, 2010, 2011), Raman 80 microspectroscopy (Philippe et al, 2006; Toole et al., 2009), MALDI MSI (Fanuel et al., 81 2018), and Secondary Ion Mass Spectrometry (NanoSIMS) (Moore et al., 2016).
+In general, 82 these approaches are more readily applied to developing tissues than to mature grain, due 83 to the ease of sectioning and the lower content of starch.
 Chemical imaging also requires specialist equipment and is generally low throughput.
-For example, modern NanoSIMS equipment costs in excess of £3m with a maximum throughput of about 1 sample a day.
+For example, modern NanoSIMS 84 equipment costs in excess of £3m with a maximum throughput of about 1 sample a day.
+85

-Although it is possible to carry out biochemical and chemical analyses on material prepared by hand-dissection of grain (for example, Saulnier et al., 2009), this approach is limited by the amount of time required for preparation.
-A more widely used method is to remove sequential fractions from the outside of the grain using pearling (as described for barley by Millet et al., 1991 and for wheat by He et al., 2013).
-The application of pearling to wheat is illustrated in Fig. 2.
-Laboratory scale pearling mills, such as that shown in Fig. 2, are generally used for grain samples of about 50 g, to generate fractions of between 3 and 5g each.
-However, these fractions do not correspond precisely to botanical tissues and pearling has two important limitations.
-Firstly, because the grain is elongated the removal of tissue is not even, with more removed from the end of the grain (which consequently becomes progressively more rounded).
-Secondly, the tissue within the groove is not removed, with the groove still being apparent when over 40% of the grain weight has been removed (Fig. 2).
-Nevertheless, the fractions still provide a broad view of the distribution of components within the whole grain.
+86 Although it is possible to carry out biochemical and chemical analyses on material prepared by hand-dissection of grain (for example, Saulnier et al, 2009), this approach is limited by the 87 amount of time required for preparation.
+A more widely used method is to remove sequential 88 fractions from the outside of the grain using pearling (as described for barley by Millet et al., 89 1991 and for wheat by He et al., 2013).
+The application of pearling to wheat is illustrated in 90 91 Figure 2.
+Laboratory scale pearling mills, such as that shown in Figure 2, are generally used for grain samples of about 50g, to generate fractions of between 3 to 5 g each.
+However, 92 these fractions do not correspond precisely to botanical tissues and pearling has two 93 94 important limitations.
+Firstly, because the grain is elongated the removal of tissue is not 95 even, with more removed from the end of the grain (which consequently becomes progressively more rounded).
+Secondly, the tissue within the groove is not removed, with the 96 groove still being apparent when over 40% of the grain weight has been removed (Figure 2).
+97 98 Nevertheless, the fractions still provide a broad view of the distribution of components within 99 the whole grain.